-A review of the FY 2020 EDI program revealed that the Office of the Secretary, OCR, and multiple Bureau EDI programs are without a Disability Program Manager.
-The Departmental OCR had frequent communication with the Principal Deputy Assistant Secretary for Policy, Management, and Budget regarding the lack of resources allocated to the Department-wide Equity, Diversity, and Inclusion EDI (EEO) program and the adverse effects that ensued.
-At the conclusion of the fiscal year, talks were ongoing regarding obtaining additional resources.
-In the interim, the Departmental OCR Lead MD-715 Program Manager is working closely with the Inter-Bureau Expert Team within OHC for the Affirmative Action hiring goals to ensure the line by line instructions from the EEOC are adhered to throughout the Department.
+A review of the FY 2021 EEO program revealed that the Office of the Secretary, ODICR, and multiple Bureau EEO programs did not have designated Disability Program Managers for majority of FY 2021.
+Without designated resources, DOI was unable to determine where barriers exist for people with disabilities and to ensure full inclusion.
+The Director of ODICR had frequent communication with the Principal Deputy Assistant Secretary for Policy, Management, and Budget regarding the need for additional resources to prevent program deficiencies and impediments for any group.
+As a result of the frequent discussions with agency leadership, five Bureaus received additional FTEs to maintain an adequate EEO program by the close of the FY.
+Of which, the Bureaus USGS and BSEE recruited and onboarded Disability Program Managers to fulfill program requirements.
+In the interim, the ODICR's Lead MD-715 Program Manager is working with I-BET in OHC for the Affirmative Action hiring goals to ensure the line-by-line instructions from the EEOC are adhered to throughout the Department.

-2. Identify all staff responsible for implementing the agency's disability employment program by the office, staff employment status, and responsible official.
+2. Identify all staff responsible for implementing the agency's disability employment program by the office, staff employment status, and responsible official